softwaremill/ox/README.md

 // 2
 ```

-The loosing computation is interrupted using `Thread.interrupt`. `raceSuccess` waits until both branches finish; this
+The losing computation is interrupted using `Thread.interrupt`. `raceSuccess` waits until both branches finish; this
-also applies to the loosing one, which might take a while to clean up after interruption.
+also applies to the losing one, which might take a while to clean up after interruption.

 ### Error handling